apaas-pl/www/README.md

 ### iPaaS
 iPaaS has integration orchestration, a set of pre-built connectors to standard cloud services and popular on-premise enterprise software like SAP and Oracle Apps. it is easier to make vendor choices in this category compared to aPaaS

+#### iPaaS with EDI (Electronic Data Interchange) applications
+IPaaS can be addressed as a platform solution where you can manage and develop connected application integration in one place.

-+ iPaaS is an integration Platform as a Service
+#### iPaaS is an integration Platform as a Service
 + Integrated & Co-located Suite of cloud services for integration & governance initiatives
 + Cloud enabled Integration PLatforms CEIP
 + eCommerce B2B, SOA, Integration Middleware

+#### IPaaS (Integration Platform as a Service) Highlights
++ Scalability
++ Cloud-specific functions
++ Management of integrations
++ Capable of integrating new & legacy applications

 ### aPaaS
 two distinct categories of users/buyers: